-Conversions may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
+Share Class Conversions may be effected in writing to the Transfer Agency Team.
 The ACD may, at its discretion and by prior agreement, accept conversion instructions by telephone from FCA regulated entities only.
-A converting shareholder must be eligible to hold the shares into which the conversion is to be made.
-The ACD may, at its discretion and by prior agreement, accept conversion instructions by telephone from FCA regulated entities only.
+A converting shareholder must be eligible to hold the shares into which the Share Class Conversion is to be made.
 It is the ACD's intention that Share Class Conversions will be processed at the next Valuation Point following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders.
 The ACD may accept requests to convert Shares by electronic communication.
 Electronic communication does include email.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-If the conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to effect any conversion of the Old Shares.
+If the Share Class conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to effect any Share Class conversion of the Old Shares.

-Please note that, under current tax law, a conversion of shares between different share classes in the same Fund will not be deemed to be a realisation for the purposes of capital gains taxation.
+Please note that, under current tax law, a Share Class conversion of shares between different share classes in the same Fund will not be deemed to be a realisation for the purposes of capital gains taxation.